Jade570/multimodal-writing-with-html/README.md

     </body>
 </html>
 ```
+* You should normally include a `<!DOCTYPE>` declaration and a `<meta charset="utf-8">` tag to make the HTML work properly, but let’s skip them here since we’ll use AI for code generation.

 You can see `<html> </html>` tag, `<head> </head>` tag, and `<body> </body>` tag.
 You can see the *head* and the *body* is *inside* **HTML**.
 *Inside* the **head**, you can see *title*.